-Hypospadias, a penile birth defect of the urinary opening, affects approximately 1 in 200 newborns.
-Surgery is usually recommended to restore cosmesis and function, and the most common operation performed world-wide is the TIP repair, also known as the Snodgrass procedure.
+Hypospadias, a penis birth defect of the urinary opening, affects approximately 1 in 200 newborn boys.
+Surgery is usually recommended to restore the appearance and function.
+The most common operation performed world-wide is the TIP repair, also known as the Snodgrass procedure.
 Dr. Snodgrass and Dr. Bush perform hundreds of hypospadias operations and reoperations each year, and their published results are among the best in the world.

 Hypospadias refers to a urinary opening below the normal position at the tip of the penis.
 It is the second most common birth abnormality, occurring in approximately 1 in 200 newborns.
 The cause is not known.
 Most often the urinary opening is on or near the head of the penis (“distal hypospadias”), but it can be located further down near the scrotum or anus (“proximal hypospadias”).
 The abnormal opening can result in difficulty aiming into the toilet, although this may not be apparent for infants wearing diapers.

 Examples of distal hypospadias (A) and proximal hypospadias (B and C, showing the same patient).
 The urinary opening is located just below the head of the penis in the boy with distal hypospadias, and is between the testicles within the scrotum in the boy with proximal hypospadias.

 Associate Findings – Curvature, Partial Foreskin, & Scrotal Transposition

 In some boys, especially those with proximal hypospadias, the penis is bent downwards to such an extent that sexual activity can be impaired as an adult.
 Nearly all patients with hypospadias have only a partial foreskin that makes the penis look neither natural nor circumcised.
 Boys with proximal hypospadias may also have a condition called penoscrotal transposition, where the scrotum is located around the penis instead of below it.
 All of these issues can be corrected.